Drinking Water Security & Emergency Preparedness

 Is Your Water or Wastewater System Prepared?
 What you need to know about Generators (EPA 903-F-11-002, March, 2011) (PDF) (6pg, 747K About PDF) - this brochure provides tools and prompts utilities to better prepare for emergency generator needs and includes an easy-to-copy form to determine and document backup power needs.

-Facility Specific Progress: Will support and promote the "10 Features of an Active and Effective Protective Program" for the water sector and encourage risk management strategies to protect against and mitigate the effects of natural or manmade events on critical infrastructure and key resources (formerly known as the "14 Features of an Active and Effective Security Program").
+Facility Specific Progress: Will support and promote the "10 Features of an Active and Effective Protective Program" for the water sector and encourage risk management strategies to protect against and mitigate the effects of natural or manmade events on critical infrastructure and key resources.

 EPA encourages all utilities to complete Incident Command System training on-line.
 The courses to be considered are: ICS 100 & 200 level, NIMS 700 and NRP 800 courses.